TOP

 Château Haut-Bages-Libéral

-It is remarkable what a difference a few metres can make when it comes to vineyards and the wine they produce.
+It is remarkable what a difference a few metres can make when it comes to vineyards and their wines.
 At the southern edge of the Pauillac appellation sits Château Latour, an estate which many – including myself – would regard as the appellation’s grandest.
 The château, dovecot and extensive winery buildings are surrounded by a gently undulating ocean of vines, old but strong, the waves of this vinous ocean carrying a spray of creamy white and pale-grey pebbles.
 The wines that come from these soils, these vines, is one of the most sought after in all Bordeaux.

 Please log in to continue reading: